-There’s no shortage of incredible things to do in Queenstown, from bungy jumping to sky diving, sailing and frisbee golf.
+There’s no shortage of incredible things to do in Queenstown, from bungy jumping to sky diving, sailing, and frisbee golf.

-The region’s beauty needs to be seen to be believed, and if you need to clear the mind, there are many Queenstown hikes that are nice and gentle, allowing you to lose your stress and worries.
+The region’s beauty needs to be seen to be believed, and if you need to clear your mind, there are many Queenstown hikes that are nice and gentle, allowing you to lose your stress and worries.

 If you want to get the heart pumping though, or just love a physical challenge, there are more difficult trails like the Ben Lomond Track and lots of nearby overnighters.